 There’s a good chance the team will evaluate the questions you ask too.
 Be sure to research the company more than you have so far to prepare.
 Perhaps the company or one of the executives has a new interview or mention since you spoke last.
 Check it out and inform yourself.

 Think of anything else you want to know and organize your thoughts and questions.
-Prioritize them in case there's very little time at the end of the meeting.
-If you run out of time, ask if you can submit some additional questions in a follow up email.
+Prioritize them in case there’s very little time at the end of the meeting.
+If you run out of time, ask if you can submit some additional questions in a follow-up email.

 In the final round, your interviewers are likely to be strongly considering how it would be to work with you.
 So, while your skills and qualifications are important, the decision may come down to personality fit.
+Don’t be afraid to let your personality shine.
+These are the people you’ll presumably spend every weekday with so share a laugh if the time is right!

 Even if it’s not explicitly a cultural fit interview, it’s still important to develop a connection with your interviewer.
 Be sure to put effort into the nonverbal communication (body language, facial expressions, etc.) as well as the answers you give.
 Practice in front of a mirror or have a friend record you.
 You may be unaware of habits holding you back.